Synology to Synology Backup Made Simple with Secure Offsite Protection

 Does AgooCloud sign a DPA?

 Yes.
-See our Data Processing Agreement for GDPR-compliant terms.
+Review our Data Processing Agreement (DPA) for details about responsibilities, controls, and GDPR support.

 Conclusion & Next Steps